How to paint your kitchen cabinets without sanding and priming DIY – and yes it works without the overwhelm!

 Well, it didn’t look great to me, especially when you are not used to dark brown kitchens.

 But I hadn’t seen a painted kitchen yet.
-And of course, I didn’t know if it would look the way I was hoping for afterwards.
+And of course, I didn’t know if it would look the way I was hoping for afterward.

 Doing research on painting kitchen cabinets without sanding and priming